TomDemeranville/orcid-java-client/README.md

 #ORCiD Java Client

 Simple, easy to use ORCiD client written in Java.
-Supports the public and Tier2 API.
+Supports the public and Tier2 API with OAuth.
+Natural object mapping - The entire ORCiD message schema is represented as a hirearchical graph of POJOs.
 Maven support, GAE support.

-Natural object mapping - The entire ORCiD message schema is represented as a hirearchical graph of POJOs.

 Early stage development - note API may break.
 Pull requests welcome.

 See also: [Orcid Profile Updater](https://github.com/TomDemeranville/orcid-update-java)

-#Public API Examples:
+##Public API Examples:

 	OrcidPublicClient client = new OrcidPublicClient();